 This fact sheet is aimed primarily at people who have problems related to footpaths and rights of way that they regularly use, or which cross their property, and who may be considering making a complaint to the Ombudsman.
 Rights of way can include footpaths, bridleways and byways open to all traffic.

-I am unhappy about the way the council is dealing with a disputed footpath near my home but the council has not taken the action I believe it should have.
+I am unhappy about the way the council is dealing with a disputed footpath near my home.
 Can the Ombudsman help me?

 Yes, in some circumstances.
 If you believe the council has made an error in carrying out its duties to assert and protect the right of the public to use footpaths and that this has caused problems for you, we may be able to investigate your complaint.